tupxl/spam-ham-clf/README.md

 </ul>

 ### First Approach
-In this approach we used <b>Message Length and Number of Punctuation</b> as features.
+In this approach we used <b>Message Length and Punctuation Count</b> as features.

 ### Second Approach
 In this approach we used <b>Vectorizer</b> for text extraction